Uomocosa/Leles-Standard-of-Combat/content/Notes & Images/Armor Class (AC).md

 ----
 ### The Armorer Skill
 All heavy armor fighters worth their weight are trained in the repair of armor.
-The [[Forging]] allows an armor user to ‘self-heal’ with a successful [[Skill Check]].
+The [[Forging]] allows an armor user to ‘self-heal’ with a successful [[Skill Checks]].
 If you need a more rapid solution, consider the [[SoC • Spell Effect - Mend|Mending Effect]].

 ----